 Home Drain Cleaning Methods That Do Work

 Products made to clear up drain clogs are formulated to provide quick satisfaction at the expense of the long-term stability of your pipes.
 Still, there are products you can buy over the counter to prevent clogging — it's just that they're not the kind of products that are formally sold for plumbing purposes.
-The products in question are baking soda and vinegar, which can clear away grease, soapy residue and other deposits from your out-line piping.
-No, these products don't provide the surefire, instant satisfaction of bleach, but they'll help prevent the kinds of buildups that would even make bleach a necessary purchase.
+The products in question are baking soda and vinegar, which can clear away grease, soapy residue, and other deposits from your out-line piping.
+No, these products don't provide the surefire, instant satisfaction of bleach, but they'll help prevent the kinds of buildups that would even make the bleach a necessary purchase.

 Baking Soda and Vinegar